nextcloud/spreed/docs/api-v1.md

 * Response:
     - Status code:
         + `200 OK`
+        + `304 Not Modified` When there were no older/newer messages
         + `404 Not Found` When the room could not be found for the participant

     - Header: